JuliaDynamics/NetworkDynamics.jl/docs/src/initialization.md

 - a `default` on the component (or a `default_overrides` entry passed to the init call), or
 - a strong (non-weak) formula writing the same symbol.

 Otherwise it fires exactly like a plain `InitFormula`.
-A weak formula must currently have exactly **one** output symbol, and is rejected at construction otherwise.
+Yielding is decided per target, so a weak formula writing several symbols can lose one of them and still deliver the rest.
 Two weak formulas competing for the same target both fire; if they disagree, the mismatch is reported as an inconsistency.

 The core-API spelling is a keyword on the macro (and on the [`InitFormula`](@ref) constructor):